 - Provide party information to patrons (e.g. directions, lost property, show times, DJ info)

-- ACON Rovers are not security and are only concerned with people’s health.
+- ACON Rovers are not security and are only concerned with people’s health and safety.

 Book the ACON Rovers

-Having the ACON Rovers on site is a great way for event organisers to demonstrate their concern for the health and wellbeing of their patrons.
+Having the ACON Rovers on site is a great way for promoters and event organisers to support the health and wellbeing of patrons.
+If you are an event organiser and you are interested in having Rovers at your event, check out our information for promoters page.